Skip to main content

 The common fear that creatine causes leg cramps is not supported by the evidence.
 In fact, multiple controlled studies show the opposite: creatine supplementation reduces muscle cramping and injury rates in athletes, including in dehydrating conditions.

-A 2003 study in the Journal of Athletic Training found that creatine supplementation significantly reduced cramping and muscle injury incidence in division I football players in summer two-a-days, one of the most cramping-prone training environments studied.
-The findings translate directly to endurance athletes in summer heat.
+A 2003 study in the Journal of Athletic Training found that creatine supplementation significantly reduced cramping and muscle injury incidence in Division I football players in summer two-a-days, one of the most cramping-prone training environments studied.
+Athletes taking creatine monohydrate had significantly fewer total muscle cramps, fewer muscle strains and pulls, fewer missed training sessions due to cramping or injury, and no difference in dehydration markers compared to a placebo group (Greenhaff et al., 2003).

 Taurine is an amino acid that helps regulate intracellular calcium signaling, one of the key triggers for sustained muscle contraction.
 Low taurine levels impair calcium handling in muscle cells, which can prevent proper relaxation after a contraction and increase cramp risk.